traffordDataLab/council_open_data/transparency_code/parking_account/README.md

 </tr>
 <tr>
 	<td>Description</td>
-	<td>Breakdown of income and expenditure on the authority's parking account by financial year.
-Information is published 1 year in arrears.</td>
+	<td>Breakdown of income and expenditure on the authority's parking account by financial year.</td>
 </tr>
 <tr>
 	<td>Frequency</td>